Graduate Students

 Millward, Lindsay Contact person by email

-I am broadly interested in invertebrate ecology in both natural and agricultural ecosystems.
+My work involves field-based studies in invertebrate ecology in both natural and agricultural ecosystems.
 I am interested in studying the ecosystem effects of cattle, elk and deer grazing in rangelands riparian areas.
-I am particularly interested in the effects on native bee species and on flowering plant...
+I am particularly interested in the effects on native bee species and on...

 PhD, Wildlife Science, MSc, Wildlife Science, 2020, Graduate Certificate in College and University Teaching, 2020, BS, Biology (Ecology and Evolutionary Biology), 2015